November 9, 2012

 Make no mistake: Money Trees, perhaps the dopest cut from Kendrick Lamar’s critically acclaimed album, good kid m.A.A.d city, can hardly be understood without the context of the rest of the album and even some earlier work.
-But as one of the sharpest young intellectual minds in hip hop and popular culture in the last twenty years, we thought it would be interesting to extract some of the interesting points dealing with money.
+But as one of the sharpest young intellectual minds in hip hop and popular culture in the last twenty years, we thought it would be interesting to dissect some of the points he makes about dealing with money.
 That said, no, Kendrick is not a finance expert, or a credit counselor, or a counselor.
-Just a young man with a lot to say.
+Still, this young man has a lot to say about finances.

 1. Poverty has its (mostly unfortunate) symptoms.

 In the first verse, Kendrick describes a series of vignettes related to the narrator and his friends being poor.
 There’s an unfortunate health scare.
 He describes both unanimity and apathy of a group which chooses to rob an unsuspecting person.
 He dreams of a better life.
 The truth is that we all have to live with poverty; when economic opportunities aren’t made available in poor communities, it perpetuates an endless beat of carelessness, purposelessness and division.
 What’s more?
 It’s a cycle that robs people of their dignity.

 2. Suddenly having a lot of money changes folks’ attitudes, motives and ambitions.

 As an idiom, “money doesn’t grow on trees” is an obvious flash point given the title of the song.
 It seems to illustrate that the narrator is happy to be in a position where lucrative chances to earn fall down on him like so many leaves.
 But the narrator also seems keenly aware that there’s only so much space in the shade; that having money not only changes people and colors their intentions, but serves to expose folks unhidden from the scorching light.
 The results?
 For his part, Kendrick seems particularly obsessed with betrayal.